Creative Development Program

 What’s it all about?

-We want to support art-making and provide platforms for creative development, presentation and collaboration.
-We want to help local artists take risks, experiment and create great art.
+This program provides platforms for creative development, presentation and collaboration.
+We want artists, connected to our region, to take risks, experiment and create great art.

 Are you eligible?

 You’re eligible for this opportunity if you can demonstrate a significant connection to the Gold Coast as an:

 Collaborations between artists and organisations are strongly encouraged (including with national/international artists and organisations).

 Project Leads must identify with the Gold Coast Region as either: